Fulfilling the Law: Matthew 5:17–19

 The period from Moses to Jesus is said by many to be “The Dispensation of Law“.
 Both classical and modern Dispensationalists—in fact I think most Christian theologians—believe that the Mosaic Covenant was conditional, and that it was cancelled by God because “the Jews refused to recognize their Messiah.”
 Many Dispensationalists localize this nullification to Mt 12, especially vs 24, where some Pharisees accused Jesus of being Satan, thus committing the “unpardonable sin.”
 Others place it at Jn 19:30, when Jesus, on the Cross, said, “It is finished.”

-The Davidic Covenant (2Sam 7:11-16) Though at first glance this is a Covenant with the House of David alone, God told David, “Your house and your kingdom will be made secure forever before you” in verse 16.
+(2Sam 7:11-16) Though at first glance this is a Covenant with the House of David alone, God told David, “Your house and your kingdom will be made secure forever before you” in verse 16.
 My conclusion is that it therefore falls into line with all the other Covenants I am covering here in being unilateral, unconditional, and unending.

 Dispensationalists, in general, don’t see a new dispensation here.

-The New Covenant (Jer 31:31-34 and elsewhere).
+(Jer 31:31-34 and elsewhere).
 As stated very clearly in vs 31, this Covenant is with the two kingdoms of Judah and Israel.
 It is not a Church Covenant, though the Church also benefits.

 Note well: The Mosaic Covenant was never a failure!
 It did no less—and no more—than God intended.
 Without the internalization of the Holy Spirit there was never a chance that God’s people could live up to His demands and standards, but it taught them His nature, and what those demands and standards look like.